codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

   `endpoint` must be configured in the format: `/webhooks/${channel}/*`, for example, `/webhooks/runtime-1/push-github/)`
     > Note: If you used the [Create Delivery Pipeline wizard]({{site.baseurl}}/docs/pipelines/create-pipeline), the `endpoint` is automatically configured in the correct format.

+* (Optional) `AUTH_TOKEN` for authentication
+  For increased security, define `AUTH_TOKEN` as an environment variable for client-server communication.
+  The `AUTH_TOKEN` is a symmetrical secret token whose value must be defined on both client and server.
+When defined, it is sent in all subscribe requests from the client, and verified by the server.

 * (Optional) IP whitelist for runtime clusters
   As the channels are _not authenticated_, we highly recommend creating a whitelist with the _IP ranges of your runtime clusters_.
   The whitelist ensures that only your internal clusters can access the `/subscribe/${channel}/` endpoint, while blocking access to other parties.